-How Much Does a Career as a Medical Technician Pay?
+How Much Does a Career as a Clinical Medical Technician Pay?

 As part of an operating room team, surgical technicians are responsible for prepping operating rooms and patients for surgery, setting up equipment, and assisting doctors during procedures.
 Their earnings depend on a variety of factors like the city or state they work in, education, certification and work experience.
 According to sources, the national average for a surgical technician in the United States is $45,940.

 MRI technologists are responsible for performing diagnostic testing by positioning patients in MRI scanners and taking images for analysis.
 As of January 2018, the median annual salary of an MRI technologist is around $57,450.

 Radiologic technologists generally specialize in particular examination techniques, like bone densitometry and mammography.
 In addition to factors like academic qualification and experience, additional specializations have a direct impact on the wages they are paid.
 Salaries also vary by state.
 For example, the average salary for a radiologic technologist in Boston is around $60,832 and is $91,865 in San Francisco.